Schtschurowskia

 Schtschuriowskia is a genus of flowering plants belonging to the family Apiaceae.

-Its native range is Central Asia and The Ballkans and is found in Kazakhstan, Kyrgyzstan, Albania, Kosovo, Greece, Tajikistan and Uzbekistan.
+Its native range is Central Asia and the Balkans and is found in Kazakhstan, Kyrgyzstan, Albania, Kosovo, Greece, Tajikistan and Uzbekistan.

 The genus name of Schtschuriowskia is in honour of Gregory Ephimovich Shchurovsky (1803–1884), a Russian Professor of geology in Moscow.

 It was first described and published in Izv.
 Imp.
 Obshch.
 Lyubit.
 Estestv.
 Moskovsk.
 Univ.
 Vol.34 (Issue 2) on page 40 in 1882.